Early Career Workshops (10–12 July)

 You are invited to share your creativity by taking part in our science and art exhibition of artworks related to the topics of GR–Amaldi including classical and quantum gravity, mathematical and applied relativity, gravitational-wave instrumentation and data analysis, multimessenger astronomy, relativistic astrophysics and cosmology, as well as education, outreach and community building in support of these areas.

 We look forward to receiving your artistic work inspired by the topics of GR–Amaldi, and sharing them with our conference attendees.
-Submission details will be announced shortly.
+Submit your work online.

 Topics